-A. Back pain usually goes away on its own, but if it's causing you pain or distress, there are things you can do to manage it effectively.
+Back pain usually goes away on its own, but if it's causing you pain or distress, there are things you can do to manage it effectively.
 This includes self-care and lifestyle changes such as exercise, stress management and improving sleep quality.
 Some people may need to use medicines for a short period to help them get back to their usual activities.

-How can I manage my back pain and prevent future problems?
+What can I do to manage my back pain and prevent future problems?

-A. There are many things you can do.
+There are many things you can do:

-Learn more about your back pain.
-What makes it better, and what makes it worse?
-Knowing as much as possible about your back pain means that you can make informed decisions about your healthcare and actively manage it.
+- Learn more about your back pain what makes it better, what makes it worse?
+Knowing as much as possible about your back pain means that you can make informed decisions about your healthcare and play an active role in managing it. - Exercise regularly.

-Exercise regularly.
 In the case of back pain, movement is medicine.
 Although you might think you need to protect your back from further pain by not moving it or by resting it, your back is made for movement.
 And resting can make things worse.
 Evidence shows that regular exercise improves symptoms such as pain, fatigue and poor sleep.

 It's also vital for maintaining flexibility, muscle strength, and bone health.
-When starting an exercise program, you should incorporate exercises that improve flexibility, muscle strength, balance, and overall fitness and endurance.
+When starting an exercise program, you should try to incorporate exercises that improve flexibility, muscle strength, balance, and overall fitness and endurance.
 Start exercising slowly and gradually increase the time and intensity of your exercise sessions over weeks and months.
 A physiotherapist or exercise physiologist can help you work out an exercise program right for you.